swerik-project/riksdagen-motions/quality/docs/qe_segmentation-att-satser.md

 #### Further explanation:

-1. The Title Block of the motion.
-Title block contains the subtitle and title, e.g.:
+1. The Block containing the att-satser of the motionm e.g.:

 		Jag hemställa